-Today, a group of us went to the British Psychological Society Undergraduate Conference up in Exeter uni.
+Today, a group of us went to the British Psychological Society Undergraduate Conference up at Exeter university.
 It was a brilliant day, and some of the best fun I’ve had in an academic setting.
 Here’s a look at what we got up to, and the talks we saw.

-Our first reaction was some mild university envy at the design and looks of the campus buildings: The main building containing their student services was equally impressive- however, it was slightly disappointing that we didn’t get to see the library, as I can imagine wanting to spend hours in there if I saw inside.
+We began our road trip in Bristol at 6:30, and arrived in Exeter at about 8:30am after a detour for coffee.
+Our first reaction was mild university envy at the design and looks of the campus buildings.
+The main building containing their student services was equally impressive- however, it was slightly disappointing that we didn’t get to see the library, as I can imagine wanting to spend hours in there if I saw inside.

 The main body of the day was made up of student presentations, where courageous third-year students presented their dissertation research and findings to us.
 Out of nine blocks of presentations, we all had time to attend three.
-Here’s the list containing the presentations I watched:
+I watched:

 C) Carrots over crisps: Does inhibition training change children’s eating choices?

 D) An Exploration of Police Interview Techniques and Anxiety.